Wildlife among the archaeology

-Yet there are even more special inhabitants at the Villa - Roman snails.
+Some inhabitants are even more special - Roman snails.
 These rather large gastropods have managed to survive and thrive here since Roman times.

 They were brought to the villa as a popular delicacy of Romano-British cuisine over 1700 years ago, where they were fattened on milk before being stuffed with herbs.
 A few escaped captivity in the kitchen and have become well established.

-Known by their Latin name as Helix Pomatia, these snails still live around the villa grounds, enjoying the cool cavities of the historic stone walls.
+Known by their Latin name, Helix Pomatia, these snails still live around the villa grounds, enjoying the cool cavities of the historic stone walls.

-Uniquely for a species which originated elsewhere, the Roman snails are protected and can only be handled with a special licence.
+Uniquely for a species which originated elsewhere, Roman snails are protected and can only be handled by those with a special licence.

-There are other equally as important creatures that have made the ancient Roman site their home.
+There are other equally as important creatures that have made the site their home.

-Great crested and palmate newts were both spotted here by our wildlife experts and the BBC Springwatch team.
+Great crested and palmate newts have both been spotted here by wildliffe experts.
 The males of these Great Crested Newts can be recognised by a distinctly large dragon-like crest and a flame-shaped tail.